CLICK HERE FOR NEW STUDENT HEALTH FORMS - Click the top link titled "Health Report"

 Off-campus students: call 911

-Student Health Services is located in the round building across from Gage Hall.
-The building houses both Student Health Services and the Psychological Counseling Center, which are separate services.
+Student Health Service is located in the round building across Southside Loop from Gage Hall.
+The Health Center houses both Student Health Service and the Psychological Counseling Center, which are separate services.

 ELIGIBILITY FOR SERVICES

 In order to be eligible to use Student Health Service (SHS), students must be registered for classes.
 Every student needs health insurance.
 This is not used for the services provided by SHS.
 Those services are paid for by the Student Health Fee.
 Insurance is needed for prescription medication, lab tests obtained outside SHS, lab tests obtained at SHS and sent to an outside lab, radiologic tests, specialty physicians, emergency room visits, and hospital stays.